 I went to buy my ticket to go to Canary Wharf one day and I felt so sick at the station that I took my ticket back.
 I stood there and felt this wall of tears coming to my eyes and it was almost like a really visceral, physical reaction where I just thought, I need to turn around and go.

-So I came into the park and my boss was amazing at the time and just said, just go and take some time.
-I came walking and really from that moment, started to change my life.
+My boss was amazing at the time and just said, just go and take some time.
+I came walking in Richmond Park and really from that moment, started to change my life.

 To walk with somebody and see their world change or to hold them in grief for their sadness or to laugh with them and actually be connected to that human being is a world away from sitting in a bank selling savings and mortgages.